-Figure 10: Risk charges for real estate for the overall sample (on the left) and for undertakings with higher exposure (on the right)
+Figure 13: Risk charges for real estate for the overall sample (on the left) and for undertakings with higher exposure (on the right).

 For certain asset categories, such as real estate, model calibrations might place more emphasis on the valuation methods and the risk profile of the undertakings' actual investment portfolio than referring to publicly available indices.
-Lower stresses compared to other participants or standard formula results can therefore also be an indication for a more defensive investment strategy of an undertaking in a particular asset type.
+Lower stresses compared to other participants or standard formula results can therefore also be an indication for a more defensive investment strategy in